 Business services: management consultancy; professional services such as lawyers, accountants, and actuaries; advertising; certification and testing; facilities management, including office maintenance; fitting and maintenance of equipment; renting of equipment; logistics; waste management; training providers; the services of commercial agents; and the organization of trade fairs.

 Services provided to both business and to consumers: estate agents and letting agents; conveyancing; construction services such as architects and builders; restaurants and catering services; distributive trades; postal services; storage services; and financial advisers.

-Consumer services: tourism, including tour operators and tour guides; travel agents; leisure services and sports centers; child minders; amusement parks; private schools and universities; providers of post graduate studies, language schools, vocational training; driving instructors; MOT services; entertainment; beauty services; veterinarians; gardeners; cleaners; plumbers; joiners; and electricians.
+Consumer services: tourism, including tour operators and tour guides; travel agents; leisure services and sports centers; child minders; amusement parks; private schools and universities; providers of post graduate studies, language schools, vocational training; driving instructors; MOT (previously known as the Ministry of Transport test) services; entertainment; beauty services; veterinarians; gardeners; cleaners; plumbers; joiners; and electricians.